datascienceguide/datascienceguide.github.io/_posts/introduction/2016-12-26-feature-engineering.md

 # Transforming Data

 ## Binning Numerical Data

 If numerical data needs to transformed into categorical data, it can be binned into groups

 ## Encoding Categorical Data

-If categorical data needs to be transformed into numerical data (for example if a classifier only works with numerical data), it can be encoded.
-If the data is binary, it can be encoded into 1 or 0.
-The issue if the data is not binary, is that by adding

 ## Data Cleaning